The only thing Alice ever got from her mother was contempt. She can’t remember a time when this wasn’t the case.

 Adult children of Narcissists and Marriage

-An adult child of narcissist often experiences unhealthy, stormy, and difficult romantic relationships.
-The bond between parent and child has a powerful influence on the relationships we develop in adulthood, and when that parental bond lacks unconditional love, children sometimes don’t develop the belief that they deserve to be treated well by others.
+An adult child of a narcissist often experiences unhealthy, stormy, and difficult romantic relationships.
+The bond between parent and child has a powerful influence on the relationships we develop in adulthood, and when that parental bond lacks unconditional love, adult children of Narcissists sometimes don’t develop the belief that they deserve to be treated well by others.

 So, they gravitate towards relationships that have a similar “vibe” to the one they experienced with their parents.
 As psychologist Seth Meyers explains, a healthy relationship full or warmth, trust, and affection can be a great source of anxiety to the child of a narcissist.

 Through their childhood, they learned that to get praise from their narcissistic parent, they had to put their own needs last.
 Whenever they did put their own needs first, they triggered a narcissistic injury in their parent, and were punished for it – by being ignored, neglected, or put down.

 It’s as though they create a circuit in their brain, to help protect them from that punishment.
 They know that if they put their own needs first, they will end up being punished.
 So the very thought of that makes them anxious.

 When they reach adulthood, that circuit still exists – even if the narcissistic parent is long out of the picture.
 If they meet a nice partner who puts them first, the circuit gets triggered all the same.
 They feel that same anxiety, and they worry that the punishment is coming – even if it isn’t any more.